For journalists.

 The story, in two paragraphs

-Sumit Padoswala took his shahada and reached for his phone.
+Sumit Sharma took his shahada and reached for his phone.
 He needed to learn how to pray, where the qibla was, whether his breakfast cereal was halal.
 Every Muslim app he opened was running ads for things he didn't want, asking for permissions he didn't understand, or fighting a sectarian war in its FAQ.
 One was trying to upsell him to a $59 a year plan before he'd even prayed Fajr.

 So he started building one.
 Two years and several thousand hours later, Barakah is what he wished he'd had on day one.
 English-first.
 Sourced.
 No ads.
 No data sale.
 Free for everyone forever, with optional Premium subscriptions that fund the work and pay for those who can't afford it.